 My VA does things like creating spreadsheets, data entry, file organization, transcription, etc. I actually work with someone on Upwork for this role.
 Often, these tasks are something like dozens (or hundreds) of links being copied over to a spreadsheet.
 I simply can’t justify paying someone a ton of money on that.
 But I also do not have time to spend hours on this type of task myself.
-So I hire someone from the Philippines to take care of these annoying, time-consuming tasks.
+So I hire someone from overseas to take care of these small, time-consuming tasks.
 She does a great job!
-I do also sometimes use Upwork for other things like simple one-off video editing tasks.

 Other tasks that aren’t quite so easy, I give to a different VA who is more expensive and experienced.
 There are certain things I just don’t want messed up.
 So I’d rather be safe and give those tasks to someone I really trust and can rely on.